PJAheibam/uPhone-client/README.md

 ## INTRODUCTION

 uPhone is a resale website.
-Where you can sale your used mobile phones at ease.
-You can also buy used phone at best price.
-Here, I have implemented payment method system which is also working.
+Where you can sell your used mobile phones with ease.
+You can also buy a used phone at the best price.
+Here, I have implemented a payment method system which is also working.

 ## FEATURES